Faculty Resources

 Group tutor leads observe during class where students may be struggling and plan weekly group tutoring sessions to address those areas of concern.
 Please communicate regularly with your group tutor lead, especially if you notice areas where students are struggling and have recommendations for their weekly group tutoring sessions.

 It varies!
-The Learning Center works with the Job Placement Center and must adhere to their guidelines regarding hiring.
+The Learning Center works in collaboration with the Job Placement Center and must adhere to their guidelines regarding hiring student workers.
 The Learning Center also must determine the need and fit regarding prospective student workers.
-We encourage you to fill out the above form as soon as possible to fast-track the hiring process.
+We encourage you to fill out the above form by the listed due date to fast-track requesting an embedded tutor or group tutor lead so we can schedule with adequate time and support.
 Our typical response is that it takes at least 3 weeks.

 We always encourage students to meet with their embedded tutor, as that tutor has the most firsthand experience and knowledge of your classroom practices.
 If your student wants to meet with their embedded tutor, the embedded tutor is able to make a same-day or future appointment with your student by request.
 The student can also email or come to the front desk of the Learning Center and state that they want to meet with their assigned embedded tutor.
 The front desk will then create a same-day or future appointment with that embedded tutor.